On an inverse tridiagonal eigenvalue problem and its application to synchronization of network motion: A linear algebra and a dynamical systems problem

 where $\y=\smat{\y_1 \\ \svdots \\ \y_N}$.
 Next, let $V$ be the matrix of eigenvectors of $L$, and perform the change of variable $(V^{-1}\otimes I_n) \y \to \y$, to obtain the $N$ linear systems of dimension $n$

 where $\lambda_1=0<\lambda_2<\dots \lambda_N$ are the eigenvalues of $L$.
 As a consequence, one considers the single parametrized linear system

-and then the MSF is defined as the largest Lyapunov exponent (Floquet exponent, in case the synchronous solution is a periodic orbit) of \eqref{ParamLinear} as $\eta$ ranges over the eigenvalues of $L$.
-A negative value of the MSF implies stability of the synchronous orbit. \\
+\begin{defn} The MSF is defined as the largest Lyapunov exponent (Floquet exponent, in case the synchronous solution is a periodic orbit) of \eqref{ParamLinear} as $\eta$ ranges over the eigenvalues of $L$.
+A negative value of the MSF implies stability of the synchronous orbit. \end{defn}

-Of course, what we just described is the MSF for a given network structure.
-However, in this work we will adopt the following point of view.
-We will study directly the parametrized linear system \eqref{ParamLinear} and a-priori decide what range of values of $\eta$ (if any) will give a negative MSF, then ask whether or not it is possible to find a network structure (that is, a Laplacian matrix of the form in \eqref{GivenTrid}) whose eigenvalues fit the stability region inferred by the MSF.
-This plan will be carried out in Section \ref{LinAlg}.
-In Section \ref{NumRes} we will exemplify how our technique works.
+In this work, we will study directly the parametrized linear system \eqref{ParamLinear} and a-priori decide what range of values of $\eta$ (if any) will give a negative MSF, then ask whether or not it is possible to find a network tridiagonal structure (that is, a Laplacian matrix of the form in \eqref{GivenTrid}) whose eigenvalues fit the stability region inferred by the MSF.
+More in details, if we find that there is a negative value of the MSF for $\eta \in [\eta_1, \eta_2]$, then the synchronous solution is asymptotically stable for \eqref{ManyAgents2} if

-\begin{rem} In general, the MSF obviously depends on $E$ and it is easy to give examples where the MSF is negative for some $E$, but positive for some other coupling matrices $E$; for example, see \cite[Figure 1]{HuangChenLaiPecora}. \end{rem}

-There is a very vast literature on network synchronization, the MSF, and the interplay between network topology and negative MSF.
+\begin{rem} Obviously, the MSF depends on $E$ and it is easy to give examples where the MSF is negative for some $E$, but positive for some other coupling matrices $E$; for example, see \cite[Figure 1]{HuangChenLaiPecora}.
+Indeed, there is a very vast literature on network synchronization, the MSF, and the interplay between network topology and negative MSF.
 This is fairly evident already at a graph theoretic level: e.g., by choosing the network structure of a complete graph, and the matrix $E$ to be the identity, surely increases synchronizability.
 But this is not a desirable way to proceed, since the type of connections between agents is not just a mathematical artifact.
-More interesting is the realization (known for a long time) that, given a fixed topology, one needs to give up symmetry in order to enhance synchronizability, e.g. see \cite{MZK}) and also diagonalizability to obtain optimally synchronizable networks (\cite{NM}).
-In this work we take a constructive point of view: given a type of network (presently, tridiagonal) assign the weight of each arc in such a way that the MSF is negative.
-Our construction gives in general a diagonalizable, asymmetric network, confirming previous results on the need to give up symmetry in order to achieve synchronizability.
-As far as we know, our approach is new and we show that it works in practice.

-A plan of the paper is as follows.
-In Section \ref{LinAlg} we give, and rigorously justify, novel algorithms to obtain a tridiagonal matrix with given spectrum and null vector.
-Then, in Section \ref{NumRes} we show performance of our techniques.
+For this reason, we will assume that the nearest neighbor interaction (that is, the network tridiagonal form of $L$), and the matrix $E$, are specified by the underlying application and that there is no freedom in changing them, in particular the structure of $L$.
+Our goal will be to choose, if possible, the entries of $L$ so that the MSF is negative. \end{rem}